mcharchat/laravel-vue-mongodb-task-manager/README.md

 ## Acknowledgments

-Special thanks to the Laravel, Vue.js, and MongoDB communities for their fantastic tools and resources that made this project possible.
+Special thanks to the Laravel, Vue.js, Pusher and MongoDB communities for their fantastic tools and resources that made this project possible.